deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 Each of those is given a different DNS entry for each of our TLDs, `cdn[0-3].deliveroo.*`, and set up to serve over HTTPS.

 [^pop]: "Point of Presence".
 This refers to the many caching servers a CDN places as close as possible to users, typically within ISPs' datacenters.
+POP placement significantly influences performance.

 ![Infrastructure variants](/images/2016-07-13-split-testing-cdns--02.png)
 {: .dg-figure}